DXB gearing up for Eid travel rush

 PHOTO

-Dubai, UAE: Dubai International (DXB) is gearing up to welcome a surge of passengers as residents fly out of Dubai at the end of the holy month of Ramadan and through the Eid Al Fitr holidays starting this weekend.
+DUBAI: Dubai International (DXB) is gearing up to welcome a surge of passengers as residents fly out of Dubai at the end of the holy month of Ramadan and through the Eid al-Fitr holidays starting this weekend.

 Some 1.9 million travellers are anticipated to pass through DXB between April 29 to May 9 with average daily traffic exceeding 177,000 passengers.
 May 7 is expected to be the busiest day with passenger numbers surpassing the 200,000 mark.